This year has been a beast—a test of staying sane in the United States despite politics, pandemics, racism, and riots.

 February

-In February, I visited the Lyndon B. Johnson Presidential Library, a stately building with many interesting exhibits, at the University of Texas – Austin.
+In February, I visited the Lyndon B. Johnson Presidential Library at the University of Texas in Austin.
+It's a stately building with many interesting exhibits.

 Highlights included LBJ's former presidential limo, a mock-up of The Oval Office as he occupied it, and an incredibly lifelike robotic LBJ delivering a speech.

-This was my first time visiting a presidential library, and perhaps fittingly, I ended the year listening to my first presidential memoir, A Promised Land by Barack Obama.
+This was my first time visiting a presidential library, and perhaps fittingly, I ended the year listening to Barack Obama's first presidential memoir, A Promised Land.

-The restaurant meals and brewery crawls continued in earnest as I furthered my local knowledge in the service of Feastio.com.
+The restaurant meals and brewery crawls continued earnestly as I furthered my local knowledge for Feastio.com (my new food blog).

 March